retr0nade/ADmyBRAND-Analytics-Dashboard/README.md

-# ADmyBRAND Insights - AI-Powered Marketing Analytics Dashboard
+# AI-Powered Marketing Analytics Dashboard

 A modern, responsive analytics dashboard built with Next.js 14, TypeScript, and Tailwind CSS.
 Designed for marketing agencies to track campaign performance and optimize marketing strategies with advanced AI-powered features.